-Figure 6 The efficacy of intraportally transplanted menstrual blood stem cells in treating pigs with acute liver failure.
-A: Survival time of the treatment group and the sham operation group (P < 0.001); B: Dynamic changes in the biochemical in the two groups; C: Dynamic changes in the haematological parameters in the two groups.
+Figure 6 Efficacy of intraportally transplanted menstrual blood stem cells in treating pigs with acute liver failure.
+A: Survival time of the treatment group and the sham operation group (P < 0.001); B: Dynamic changes in the biochemical in the two groups; C: Dynamic changes in the hematological parameters in the two groups.
 MenSCs: Menstrual blood stem cells; ALF: Acute liver failure; PT: Prothrombin time; ALT: Alanine aminotransferase; AST: Aspartate aminotransferase; TBIL: Total bilirubin; ALB: Albumin.